nshkrdotcom/mabeam/docs/code-standards/test-design-reference.md

 ## Summary

-This reference provides comprehensive guidance for building robust, maintainable, and educational OTP tests.
+This reference provides comprehensive guidance for building robust, maintainable, and well-documented OTP tests.
 The key principles are:

 1. **Test Independence**: Every test must be completely independent
 2. **OTP Compliance**: Leverage OTP guarantees and patterns
-3. **Educational Value**: Preserve and enhance learning objectives
+3. **Documentation Value**: Preserve and enhance code documentation
 4. **Systematic Approach**: Apply patterns consistently across all test types
 5. **Continuous Improvement**: Learn from failures and refine patterns

-By following these patterns and principles, teams can build test suites that are reliable, maintainable, and serve as excellent educational resources for understanding OTP application development.
+By following these patterns and principles, teams can build test suites that are reliable, maintainable, and serve as excellent reference implementations for understanding OTP application development.